 The Lower Hall with its tiled floor is available for entertainment.
 Bands, discos and ceilidhs work well in here.

-Entertainment and music may continue until 11.30 pm, although we ask you to show consideration towards our neighbours during the later part of the evening.
-The building must be vacated by midnight.
+Entertainment and music may continue until 11.00 pm, although we ask you to show consideration towards our neighbours during the later part of the evening.
+Guests must vacate by 11:30pm and everyone must be off site by midnight.

 Fire Safety and venue capacity